benswift/Mini-Conf/scripts/README.md

 pass = <access_token>
 ```

-Then you can use `rclone` to pull the latest files:
+Then you can use `rclone` to pull the latest files (run this command from the
+directory one level up from your `media/` folder):

     rclone copy --progress cloudstor:Shared/acmc media/